irrdnet/irrd/docs/users/database-changes.rst

 Submission through irr_rpsl_submit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can also use the ``irr_rpsl_submit`` command to submit changes to IRRd.
-It is similar to the submit tool from IRRD v3, and calls the HTTP API under the hood.
-Unlike IRRD v3's version, it does not perform any validation itself - it is mostly a wrapper around the HTTP API.
+It is similar to the submit tool from IRRD v3, but calls the HTTP API under the hood.
+So unlike IRRD v3's version, it does not perform any validation itself - it is mostly a wrapper around the HTTP API.

 The command reads database objects from stdin in the same format as used